AI Advantage Framework: Step 3

 04

-Deliver the readiness scorecard and blueprint
+Deliver the scorecard and blueprint

 Proven in production